 Always bring a list of your current medications to every visit.
 Your medications are a very important and essential part of your care.
+A Medication Chart is provided in the "Resource Section" of your Patient Education Guide.
 We strongly recommend that you write down any medication changes or new instructions given to you during your visit.